w3f/polkadot-wiki/README.md

 ### Style Guide

-- Break lines at 100 chars.
-We do this to make git diffs and suggestions easier on digestible lines vs. huge chunks of markdown text.
+- Break lines at 120 characters.
 - Newlines between headers and text.
 - No double line breaks.